Tropical storms Amanda and Cristobal: Meteorological history

+Amanda

-On May 24, the NHC first discussed the possibility of tropical cyclogenesis in the East Pacific basin, due to a broad area of low pressure that was forecast to form off the coast of El Salvador with an associated tropical wave.
+On May 24, the National Hurricane Center (NHC) first discussed the possibility of tropical cyclogenesis in the East Pacific basin, due to a broad area of low pressure that was forecast to form off the coast of El Salvador with an associated tropical wave.
 Furthermore, several other factors were favorable during the formation of Amanda, most notably a Kelvin wave traversing east over the far eastern portion of the basin and a mid-to-upper-level low forming off the coast of Mexico, both of which were enhanced large-scale convective activity.
 A tropical wave moved off the west coast of Africa on May 18–19, and tracked generally westward across the Atlantic basin for several days, crossing over Panama and entering the Eastern Pacific basin on May 29.
 As the tropical wave emerged into the Pacific, it caused the pre-existing disturbance that was being enhanced by a Central American Gyre (CAG) to become more organized.

 By May 30, the system attained a closed and defined low-level circulation and was considered sufficiently organized enough to be designated as Tropical Depression Two-E later that same day, remaining embedded within the eastern side of a Central American Gyre.
 The depression slowly intensified to a strength of 35 mph, with the aid of fairly-warm sea surface temperatures, and at the time, was considered unlikely to intensify further.
 The depression shifted northeastward than north-northeastward as it remained entrained into the larger gyre's circulation.
 The system's satellite appearance improved, and the depression further strengthened to tropical storm strength and was named Amanda at 06:00 UTC on May 31.
 Amanda improved further in organization up to landfall at 10:00 UTC that day, near Las Lisas, Guatemala.
 Once inland, Amanda brought torrential rainfall to portions of Guatemala and El Salvador that produced flooding and landslides.
 Amanda's appearance quickly deteriorated over land due to the mountainous landscape, and its low-level circulation center dissipated at 18:00 UTC on May 31.
-However, Amanda's remnant low survived the land interaction and continued to move north-northwestward for another day, steered by the Central American Gyre.